matijanaglich/SADF_IEEE_C37.118.2-2011/README.md

 - Run the main script by typing "run SADF_run.m" in the MATLAB Command Window.

-- Optionally for speed increase: Verify the existence of a C-compiler and install it if needed.
+- For speed increase (optionally): Verify the existence of a C-compiler and install it if needed.
 To check this type "mex -setup" into     MATLAB Command Window.
 Navigate into "crc_16_CCITT_8bit_sources/" directory and open "crc_16_CCITT_8bit.prj", and compile mex file for your own MATLAB version.
-Afterwards rename existing crc_16_CCITT_8bit.m of the root SADF folder and copy the newly mex generated file instead.
+Afterwards rename the existing "crc_16_CCITT_8bit.m" file in the root SADF folder into "crc_16_CCITT_8bit_matlab(bck).m" and copy the newly MEX generated file instead with the name "crc_16_CCITT_8bit.mexw64".
 This will increase the execution speed of SADF.

 - In case of flowing error: